-V. CULTURAL RESOURCES - Would the Project:

-a) Cause a substantial adverse change in the significance of a historical resource as defined in § 15064.5?
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact V. CULTURAL RESOURCES - Would the pr roject: Cause a substantial adverse change the significance of a historical resource as defined in § 15064.5? $\boxtimes$

-The Project is located on approximately 1.26 acres of undeveloped land within a partially developed industrial district in the City of Desert Hot Springs.
+The project is located on approximately 1.25 acres of undeveloped land within a partially developed industrial district in the City of Desert Hot Springs.
 This area of the City is designated as a Light Industrial (I-L) District which supports business parks and the development of industrial uses operating in enclosed buildings.
 This district is largely segregated from the City's residential and commercial uses, a condition which is intended to reduce land use incompatibility.
-Existing industrial establishments in the vicinity are mostly north of the Project site.
-The Project specific Historical/Archaeological Resources Survey Report prepared by CRM Tech (March 2017) found no evidence of any settlement or land development activities on or near the Project area.
+Existing industrial establishments surround the majority of the project site.
+The project specific Historical/Archaeological Resources Survey Report prepared by CRM Tech (June 2017) found no evidence of any settlement or land development activities on or near the project area.
 The research methods performed by CRM Tech as part of this assessment includes a comprehensive records search, Native American Scoping, consultation with local historical organizations, historical background research and an intensive-level field survey.

-According to Eastern Information Center (EIC) records, the Project area had not been surveyed for cultural resources studies prior to this study, and no historical/archaeological sites had been recorded on or adjacent to the property.
-Outside of the Project area but within a one-mile radius, EIC records show some 35 previous studies covering various tracks of linear features.
-In all roughly half of the land within the scope of the records search has been surveyed.
-Despite these survey efforts, only three historical/archaeological sites were previously recorded within the one-mile scope of the records search.
+According to Eastern Information Center (EIC) records, the project area had not been surveyed for cultural resources studies prior to this study, and no historical/archaeological sites had been recorded on or adjacent to the property.
+Outside of the project area but within a one-mile radius, EIC records show nearly 40 previous studies covering various tracks of land or linear features.
+Over 50% of the land within the scope of the records search has been surveyed and three historical/archaeological sites have been identified and recorded.
+One site represents the only known cultural resource of prehistoric (Native American) origin.
+The remaining sites dated to the historic period, and both consisted of refuse scatters, one of them found with a rock alignment.
+None of the three sites was found in the immediate vicinity of the project area and therefore do not require any further consideration during this study.